sl424/waybar/README.md

 [Binaries and sums are provided](https://gitlab.com/krathalan/waybar-modules/-/releases) but you can simply build with `make release` in the module directory of your choosing, or run `sh make_release` in the `scripts/` directory of the project to build all modules in each of their directories.

+AppArmor profiles are provided in the module directory (e.g. `battery/usr.bin.wbm_battery` for the custom battery module).

 ## battery
 ![example battery module](images/battery.jpg)